mushahidmehdi/Data-Analysis-in-Python/README.md

 (Data-Analysis-Using-PostgreSQL-Dialects https://github.com/mushahidmehdi/Data-Analysis-Using-PostgreSQL-dialects in this repo we will perform exactly same task but using PostgreSQL-Dialects)

 ## In This Project we will use Python function to create a RDBMS.
-This project is perfect example of how to handle exceptions in python by using try exception block.
+This project is perfect example of how to handle exceptions in python by using try except block for missing data vales.

 ### STEPS: